tonomoshia/learning-resources/Contributing.md

 We're collecting free training resources that can be used as curriculum for courses.
 In particular, we're making these materials available for use by housing-first job training programs for the homeless, but there's no reason not to use them in a regular school, or just to teach yourself a new skill.
 Everybody's welcome.

+## Quality Standard

+We're looking for only the best of the best material.
+We're not trying to collect every free resource available in the world.
+That's Google's job.
+Our job is to make it easy for instructors to cherry pick a custom track that can easily compete with the top schools in the world.
+So please, don't try to add your latest blog post unless you really are one of the world-leading experts in your field.

+### How do I know if it's OK to submit other people's content?

+* Ask yourself, "would an industry expert submit this?"
+* Ask yourself, "is this topic covered **better** by one of the other resources listed with the same hashtag?"

+Remember, we're trying to create a cohesive curriculum.
+If there's already a better resource that teaches the same topic, that knowledge is already covered, so there's no need for you to submit something else.

+But if you know that what you're submitting is a **better resource**, please contribute!
+We'll always welcome a better resource.

+### How do I know if it's OK to submit my own content?

+The "other people's content" guidelines still apply, along with:

+* Do you teach at a highly respected school known to produce the world's best talent?
+* Do you get invited to speak at major industry conferences a lot?
+* Have you been published by one of the top industry publishers?
+* Does your blog attract 100,000+ unique pageviews?
+* Do you have more than 10k social media followers, and share primarily related content?

+If you answered yes to at least three questions, go ahead and submit content that you produced.

+## What if I'm not sure?

+Open [an issue](https://github.com/jshomes/learning-resources/issues/new?title=[Please%20review]) and ask for an expert to review your contribution.
+Make sure the text, `[Please review]` appears in the title.

+## What kind of content should I contribute?

 We're primarily interested in a few types of content.
 You'll tell us what kind of content you're contributing by adding a hashtag at the end - like Twitter or Facebook.
 Keep the content in learning order.
 It's a learning track, expertly curated by you (and a few friends).

 * Video Shorter is better.
 5-15 minutes works best. **#video**